Related Content

 (3) If you will be travelling in Eastern Europe there may be no difference in price between booking online, or at the station; or the price difference can be the equivalent of only a few euros.

-(4) Tickets to travel on most overnight trains, including all those in Western Europe, can now be booked online and there are two big pluses for booking in advance;
+(4) Tickets to travel on most overnight trains, including all those in Western Europe, can now be booked online and there are three big pluses for booking in advance;

 Some types of accommodation can sell out days (even weeks) in advance, particularly in the summer months.